Resilience of Quantum Teleportation Fidelity for Bipartite Mixed States near Schwarzschild and Dilaton Black Holes: Methods

 We have already mentioned in the sec.\ref{sec:introduction} that there are two in-equivalent class of states which are $GHZ$ and $W$ states.
 The states are defined below.

 and

-The tangle ($\tau$) of these states respectively are $1$ and $0$\cite{coffman2000}.
-However, although $GHZ$ states are useful as quantum teleportation channels, $W$ states are not\cite{pati2006}.
+The tangle ($\tau$) of these states respectively are $1$ and $0$ \cite{coffman2000}.
+However, although $GHZ$ states are useful as quantum teleportation channels, $W$ states are not \cite{pati2006}.
 The $W$ states that we defined above in eq.(\ref{wpure}) can be mentioned as prototypical $W$ states.
-Rather, Agrawal and Pati\cite{pati2006} worked with non-prototypical $W$ states defined as
+Rather, Agrawal and Pati \cite{pati2006} worked with non-prototypical $W$ states defined as

 and have shown that they could perform perfect teleportation with the state defined in eq.(\ref{wpure1}) while the tangle ($\tau$) of this non-prototype $W$ state is also $0$.
 Also it is a known fact $GHZ$ state loses its entanglement in bipartite level i.e. $C(\rho_{GHZ}^{AB}),\:C(\rho_{GHZ}^{BC}),\:C(\rho_{GHZ}^{AC})$ is $0$, after removal of any party $A$, $B$ or $C$.
 This means that such bipartite mixed states derived from $GHZ$ state is not suitable as quantum teleportation channel.
 Again, when the non-prototypical $W$ state $W_{1}$ of eq.(\ref{wpure1}) is taken into consideration, and subsequently one of the parties $A$, $B$ or $C$ are removed, then using eq.(\ref{concurrence}) we see that $C(\rho_{W1}^{AB})=0.50$ while $C(\rho_{W1}^{AC})=C(\rho_{W1}^{BC})=0.207$, where $\rho_{W1}$ is the density matrix corresponding to the state $\vert W_{1}\rangle_{ABC}$.
-Although the tripartite $W$ state of eq.(\ref{wpure}) is not useful as quantum channel for perfect teleportation, the state has high bipartite entanglement than that of $W_{1}$ state and the concurrence of such bipartite state $\rho_{W}$, corresponding to the state $W$, is found as $C(\rho_{W}^{AB})=C(\rho_{W}^{AC})=C(\rho_{W}^{BC})=0.67$\cite{roy2023}.\\\\ Now in the following section we plot a schematic diagram of the protocol that we have discussed in the introductory part of our article.
+Although the tripartite $W$ state of eq.(\ref{wpure}) is not useful as quantum channel for perfect teleportation, the state has high bipartite entanglement than that of $W_{1}$ state and the concurrence of such bipartite state $\rho_{W}$, corresponding to the state $W$, is found as $C(\rho_{W}^{AB})=C(\rho_{W}^{AC})=C(\rho_{W}^{BC})=0.67$ \cite{roy2023}.\\\\

-\subsection{Tripartite states subjected to black holes:}
+\subsubsection{Tripartite states subjected to black holes:}

 Below we represent a diagram of the scenario that is our focus of the current study.